Skip to content

 "/api/**"

-CORS control only for requests to specific paths
+CORS control only for specific request paths

-Paths support * wildcard
+Path supports * wildcard

 Host Match "non.func.domain" Control only when the Host part of the origin Origin matches